antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 Demo scenes are in the `demo` subfolder:

-- **PerformanceTest**: 2000 instances (configurable) with 20 animations, with different scales, and positions.
+- **Performance Test**: 2000 instances (configurable) with 20 animations, with different scales, and positions.
 Displays FPS, and allows you to disable shadows.
 See `Performance` section for detailed performance findings.
-- **AlphaTest**: Shows how to control alpha so that you can fade in/out individual instances.
+- **Alpha Test**: Shows how to control alpha so that you can fade in/out individual instances.
+- **Visual Shader Test**: An example post dissolve effect using Visual Shaders.

 The skeleton mesh included in the demo has 20 baked in animations.
+Both the Male Mannequin and Kenney's Zombie are from Mesh2Motion.

 ## Godot games made with this plugin